reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 and learned a great deal.
 You may recognize some combinators if you dive into that code.

+Finally, I can't thank my wife enough helping me edit this.
+There are many fewer mistakes as a result.

 The source code for the rest of the project is not currently public, but when I'm more confident in it I'll definitely share more details.
 Meanwhile, I welcome any and all suggestions on how to make what I've written here more